Les and Violet Christranson

 The next morning we had breakfast and started our journey to Dore Lake.
-We must have walked about twenty five miles, when we reached the next camp.
+We must have walked about twenty-five miles when we reached the next camp.
 It was the Swanson's.
-Once again we had supper, and breakfast, and started out again for Dore Lake.
+Once again we had supper, and breakfast, and started again for Dore Lake.
 We got there at nightfall and Ida had a lovely supper waiting for us.
 She was a grand lady and a great cook.

 We have three sons: Douglas, Ivan and Dennis and two daughters: Katharine and Karen.
 We also have five grandchildren.

 Big Island Camp, 1955, Christianson's.

 Les, Ivan and Doug Christranson at Verner Johnson's, 1955.